302 E. SR 66

 William Sherley Williams has been called the greatest mountain man and trapper of the frontier West.
 The town of Williams, a mountain a few miles south of town, and this park were all named in his honor.
 To commemorate his place in local history, an eight-and-a-half-foot, one-ton bronze statue of "Old Bill" (as he is known) was unveiled in the park in 1980.
 Many local events are held at the site, and both residents and visitors find the park a comfortable place to relax and enjoy a sunny afternoon.
 The City of Williams Chamber of Commerce Visitor Center will be pleased to tell you about upcoming events and provide additional information about the park.

-Bearizona, as the name suggests, is a wildlife park filled with the genus Ursus in Williams, AZ, along the Historic Route 66.
+Bearizona, as the name suggests, is a wildlife park filled with bears in the city of Williams, along Historic Route 66.
 Spread over 160 acres (64.7 hectares), this park offers visitors a chance to get up close not only with bears from the comfort of your car, but guests also become acquainted with the region’s diverse wildlife.
-Billed as a 'Drive-Thru Wildlife Park', this may turn away conservationists, but the mission of the park is to 'promote the preservation of these bears through safe, affordable, memorable, and educational encounters' with the amazing animals.
-Other animals that live here include Gray Wolves, Bobcats, Dall Sheep, Arctic Wolves and much more.
+Billed as a "Drive-Thru Wildlife Park," this may turn away conservationists, but the mission of the park is to "promote the preservation of these bears through safe, affordable, memorable, and educational encounters."
+Other animals that live here include gray wolves, bobcats, sheep, wolves and much more.

 Approximately 700,000 years ago during the Pleistocene Epoch, a volcanic vent in this part of present-day Arizona erupted.
-Of course, it left destruction in its wake, yet the Hart Prairie vent also created marvel and wonder.
+Of course, it left destruction in its wake.
 This cave is one such example of Mother Nature's fury as well as her beauty.
-It's open year-round, however some of the access roads may be closed during inclement weather.
-Additionally, the temperature inside can be frigid, so dress appropriately (even during the sweltering Arizona summer) and wear comfortable shoes.
+It's open year-round, but some of the access roads may be closed during inclement weather.
+Additionally, the temperature inside can be frigid, so dress appropriately (even during the sweltering Arizona summer) and be sure to wear comfortable shoes.